greenboxal/doggohub/doc/ci/triggers/README.md

 Valid refs are only the branches and tags.
 If you pass a commit SHA as a ref, it will not trigger a build.

-To trigger a build you need to send a `POST` request to GitLab's API endpoint:
+To trigger a build you need to send a `POST` request to DoggoHub's API endpoint:

 ```
 POST /projects/:id/trigger/builds